gslack-app/sheet-api/docs/getting-started.md

 # Getting started

-## Download the latest version
+## Get the latest version

-The latest release package is `sheet-api-v0.0.5.zip`.
-The release package contains 2 files that are `app-init.gs` and `app-v0.0.5.gs`.
+The latest release package has the name format like `sheet-api-vx.y.z.zip`, for example: `sheet-api-v0.0.6.zip` with `x.y.z` is the version number.
+The release package contains 2 files that are `app-init.gs` and `app-vx.y.z.gs`.

 ## Creating a project from Google Sheets